flexUSD (FLEXUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 flexUSD Historical Price

-According to the latest data gathered on flexUSD live price page, the current price of flexUSD is 0.078584USD.
-The circulating supply of flexUSD(FLEXUSD) is 166.35M FLEXUSD , giving it a market capitalization of $13.07M.
+According to the latest data gathered on flexUSD live price page, the current price of flexUSD is 0.074899USD.
+The circulating supply of flexUSD(FLEXUSD) is 166.35M FLEXUSD , giving it a market capitalization of $12.46M.

 The flexUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLEXUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.